reframe-hpc/reframe/docs/tutorial_basics.rst

    :emphasize-lines: 10-12,17-20,23-32

 First of all, notice that we restrict the programming environments to ``gnu`` only, since this test requires OpenMP, which our installation of Clang does not have.
-The next thing to notice is the :attr:`prebuild_cmds <reframe.core.pipeline.RegressionTest.prebuild_cmds>` attribute, which provides a list of commands to be executed before the build step.
+The next thing to notice is the :attr:`~reframe.core.pipeline.RegressionTest.prebuild_cmds` attribute, which provides a list of commands to be executed before the build step.
 These commands will be executed from the test's stage directory.
 In this case, we just fetch the source code of the benchmark.
 For running the benchmark, we need to set the OpenMP number of threads and pin them to the right CPUs through the ``OMP_NUM_THREADS`` and ``OMP_PLACES`` environment variables.
-You can set environment variables in a ReFrame test through the :attr:`variables <reframe.core.pipeline.RegressionTest.variables>` dictionary.
+You can set environment variables in a ReFrame test through the :attr:`~reframe.core.pipeline.RegressionTest.variables` dictionary.

-What makes a ReFrame test a performance test is the definition of the :attr:`perf_patterns <reframe.core.pipeline.RegressionTest.perf_patterns>` attribute.
+What makes a ReFrame test a performance test is the definition of the :attr:`~reframe.core.pipeline.RegressionTest.perf_patterns` attribute.
 This is a dictionary where the keys are *performance variables* and the values are lazily evaluated expressions for extracting the performance variable values from the test's output.
-In this example, we extract four performance variables, namely the memory bandwidth values for each of the "Copy", "Scale", "Add" and "Triad" sub-benchmarks of STREAM and we do so by using the :func:`extractsingle <reframe.utility.sanity.extractsingle>` sanity function.
+In this example, we extract four performance variables, namely the memory bandwidth values for each of the "Copy", "Scale", "Add" and "Triad" sub-benchmarks of STREAM and we do so by using the :func:`~reframe.utility.sanity.extractsingle` sanity function.
-For each of the sub-benchmarks we extract the "Best Rate MB/s" column of the output (see below) and wee convert that to a float.
+For each of the sub-benchmarks we extract the "Best Rate MB/s" column of the output (see below) and we convert that to a float.

 .. code-block:: none